 At the Cannabis Law Sessions, the International Cannabis Bar Association (INCBA) will be presenting six hours* of Continuing Legal Education focused on startup issues, emerging markets, and the status of Hemp and CBD under the 2019 Farm Bill.
 This year, INCBA’s presentation of The Cannabis Law Sessions in New Orleans will represent the first of three installments specially coordinated with MJBiz, which will largely mirror the evolution of your clients cannabis business.

-*CLE Credit will be offered for select jurisdictions, based on NCBA CLE policy.
+*CLE Credit will be offered for select jurisdictions, based on INCBA CLE policy.
 Credit jurisdictions

 are identified based on attendance from that particular jurisdiction.